ha547123456/AI_Reaseach_Assistant/README.md

 ## License

-This project is for educational purposes as part of an AI/ML course assignment.
+This project is for educational purposes.